Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 **Disclaimer:**
-> This solution is intended as pilot solutions and is not production ready.
+> This solution is intended as a pilot and is not production ready.
 > Please contact  **<a href="mailto:azurepcisamples@avyanconsulting.com" target="_blank">azurepcisamples@avyanconsulting.com</a>** if you need further info or support on this QuickStart solution.